dpap31/LyndaProxy-Debugger-Pro/readme.md

-# Portal Pro
+# LyndaProxy Debugger Pro

 ## Overview
-Portal Pro is a Chrome Extension that improves the disoverability of items in a large dropdown.
-Portal Pro uses the Select2 (https://select2.github.io/) library to allow seaching and filtering of list items based name.
-It also displays an icon on any page when the extension is enabled.
+LyndaProxy Debugger Pro is a Chrome Extension that allows users to save lyndaLibrary configurations in Chrome local storage for reuse at a later date during testing.

 ## Configuration